multi-learn/mage/docs/source/index.rst

 Welcome to multiview_generator's documentation!
 ===============================================

-To install SMuDGE, clone the gitlab repository and run
+To install MAGE, clone the gitlab repository and run

 .. code-block::